ivern/NHibernate-Sidekick-Role-Provider/README.md

 This is who unobtrusively does all the work for you.
 <pre><code>public class MembershipProvider : NHibernate.Sidekick.Security.MembershipProvider.Providers.MembershipProvider&lt;User> { }
 </code></pre>
-This model assumes your `User`'s Identifier is an integer.
+This model assumes your `Role`'s Identifier is an integer.
 If this is not the case, inherit from `MembershipProviderWithTypedId<T, TId>` instead.

 ### 3. Ignore `RoleBase` from Fluent NHibernate's Automap generator
 <pre><code>public class AutoPersistenceModelGenerator : SharpArch.NHibernate.FluentNHibernate.IAutoPersistenceModelGenerator